 The practice provided clear treatment plans to their patients that detailed possible treatment options and indicative costs.
-A poster detailing fees was displayed in the waiting area.
+A poster detailing NHS fees was displayed in the waiting area.
 Information was also available in the waiting area and on the practice website that detailed the costs of both NHS and private treatment.

 The dentist we spoke with paid particular attention to patient involvement when drawing up individual care plans.
-We saw evidence in the records we looked at that the dentist recorded the information they had provided to patients about their treatment and the options open to them.
-This included information recorded on the standard NHS treatment planning forms for dentistry where applicable.
+We saw evidence in the records we looked at that the dentists recorded the information they had provided to patients about their treatment and the options open to them.
+This included information recorded on the standard NHS treatment planning forms for dentistry where applicable and estimates and treatment plans for private patients.